-Interest income was \$0.7 million for the three months ended March 31, 2017, an increase of \$0.2 million compared to the three months ended March 31, 2016.
+Interest income was \$1.2 million for the three months ended March 31, 2018, an increase of \$0.5 million compared to the three months ended March 31, 2017.
 Interest income is earned from our funds invested in cash equivalents and marketable securities.
+The increase for the three months ended March 31, 2018 is primarily due to increased interest rates.